 - Configure the size of the video player window.

 - Copy the provided embed code.

 Additionally, users can customize these video player installations to include unique logos as an overlay, which makes for a more professional appearance for your broadcast.

 Once you’ve embedded your live stream on your website, it’s ready for viewing.
-Visitors to the site can simply click to play and begin viewing unless you’ve included geographic restrictions to block their access.
+Visitors on the site can simply click to play and begin viewing unless you’ve included geographic restrictions to block their access.

-If you’ve chosen to monetize your live stream using a paywall or subscription model, users will need to make a payment before viewing can begin.
+If you’ve chosen to monetize your live stream using a paywall or subscription model, users will need to make a payment before a viewing can begin.